The background image is

 ALS Clinic and Research Center

 The experts at the Penn State Health ALS Clinic and Research Center provide a definitive diagnosis and offer comprehensive, multidisciplinary care that provides treatment and support to optimize dignity, independence, and quality of life.
 Research is an essential part of the clinic.
-The clinic and research center is funded by the ALS Association Greater Philadelphia Chapter, the ALS Association’s national office, the Harriett H. and Paul G. Campbell Research Fund for ALS, and by private donations from many individuals and groups.
+The clinic and research center is funded by ALS United Mid-Atlantic, the Harriett H. and Paul G. Campbell Research Fund for ALS, and by private donations from many individuals and groups.
 Learn more about our comprehensive patient care.

 The research studies are focused on three main areas, with opportunities for individuals with ALS and related motor neuron disorders to participate in clinical studies to help advance knowledge and treatment: